MonVthly Meetings

 Explore The Draper Manuscripts

-Lyman Draper devoted much of his life to collecting and preserving records and information of the
+Draper devoted much of his life to collecting and preserving records and

 “Trans-Allegheny West," including Virginia, Kentucky, the Carolinas, Ohio River Valley, and parts of Georgia and Alabama, and the Mississippi River valley.
 The collection covers the time period 1755-1815, with emphasis on the Revolutionary War.
 We will learn about the collection and how to use it at our April meeting, with examples of the documents and stories it contains.